-This Draft PEIS is focusing only on EHECs that are not food crops.
+This Final PEIS is focusing only on EHECs that are not food crops.
 Eligible crops in the proposed EHEC Programs could include any plants of renewable biomass.
 Crops that may be used in confined field trials as part of the EHEC Programs include, but are not limited to, crops currently being investigated under ARPA-E's PETRO program.
 Table 1.1-1 does not represent the entire range of possible EHECs.

-This Draft PEIS focuses on the potential impacts associated with crop production and harvesting related to confined field trials for the proposed EHEC Programs, and not the potential impacts associated with post-harvest activities, such as transportation to the refinery, refining into biofuels, and tail-pipe emissions.
-Given the programmatic nature of the Proposed Action and large geographic area, further site-and plant-specific environmental compliance reviews would need to be conducted to identify potential impacts resulting from post-harvest activities and energy conversion activities tied to a specific EHEC project.
-This Draft PEIS evaluates the impacts of establishing an EHEC and managing it as part of a confined field trial.
+This Final PEIS focuses on the potential impacts associated with crop production and harvesting related to confined field trials for the proposed EHEC Programs, and not the potential impacts associated with post-harvest activities, such as transportation to the refinery, refining into biofuels, and tail-pipe emissions.
+Given the programmatic nature of the Proposed Action and large geographic area, further site-and plant-specific environmental compliance reviews would need to be conducted to identify potential impacts of the EHEC at proposed field trial locations and from post-harvest activities and energy conversion activities tied to a specific EHEC project.
+For future projects, the Federal agency proposing to implement an EHEC Program (e.g., DOE or another Federal agency) would conduct site- and plant-specific environmental reviews in compliance with law, such as NEPA, to identify potential environmental impacts.
+Additionally, DOE or another Federal agency may require BMPs specific to the proposed EHEC project as a condition for the grantee or permittee to receive funding or a permit.